Welcome! You are among friends!

 These events are open to everyone, whether you’re an EU27 national, a pro-European UK citizen, or from somewhere else entirely.
-Members of Cornwall for Europe will be there to provide information, support and friendship to those who need it, over a cup of tea or coffee.
+Members of Cornwall for Europe will be there to provide information, support and friendship to those who need it.

 You can find details our next Euro Cafe on our Events page or on Facebook (check the Events tab).

 The following list of groups, support networks and organisations are there to help you with a range of issues affecting EU27 citizens.

 If you are concerned about your mental health the Existential Academy can provide support.

 Free and fixed fee legal advice on EU free movement, visitors visas, business and study immigration, human rights, family immigration and children, detention, deportation and asylum.